Team UK edges Luna Rossa to win AmCup Challenger series

 The British yacht turned the final mark just one second ahead of Luna Rossa, choosing the right marker while the Italians chose the left.
 That allowed Luna Rossa to spend longer on the favored gybe but the British boat held its advantage.
 It gybed back to the left and then, almost laying mark came back on port and just squeezed across Luna Rossa’s bow.

 “It looked good initially out of the gybe and it looked good most of the way across,” Ainslee said.
-“Then we both went for a soak mode so I guess their soak mode was a little better than ours with the cunningham off.
+“Then we both went for a soak mode so I guess their soak mode was a little better than ours with the Cunningham off.
 So it was about as close as you want to get it.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports